CASA I

 • Qu’ran & Tafsir

-CASA Without Borders (CASAwiyyuun Bila Huduud) community-based learning projects or internships offer fellows the opportunity to pursue long term projects outside of the classroom setting, and help immerse them in the local culture and society.
-Each Fellow is paired with a volunteer or training opportunity at a local NGO, national initiative, or governmental institution relating to their interests.
+CASA Without Borders (CASAwiyyuun Bila Huduud) community-based learning or volunteer projects offer fellows the opportunity to pursue long term projects outside of the classroom setting, and help immerse them in the local culture and society.
+Each Fellow selects a volunteer or training opportunity at a local NGO, national initiative, or governmental institution relating to their interests.
 The Fellows’ progress is assessed through a weekly report and monthly meetings with a language instructor.

 Program Eligibility